Qmerit Logo

 Keep in mind your existing infrastructure, charging needs, permitting fees, and other requirements will ultimately affect your individual EV project costs.

-The Qmerit Solution
+The Qmerit EV Charging Solution

-When reviewing your budget for 2023, consider investing in EV charging stations and solar arrays for your parking lot.
+parking garage ev charging installation qmerit cta When reviewing your budget for 2026, consider investing in EV charging stations and solar arrays for your parking lot.
 Adding EV charging will save money, improve employee satisfaction, and attract more customers.
-With the proper research and preparation, you can make the transition to EV charging smooth and successful.

-With the largest network of certified electrification installers in North America and over 269,000 electric vehicle charging stations installed, and more than 53,000 solar system integrations to date, there is a reason Qmerit is trusted by automakers, EV charging companies, businesses, utilities, and homeowners.
+With the largest network of certified electrification installers in North America and over 770,000 electric vehicle charging stations installed, and more than 249,000 solar system integrations to date, there is a reason Qmerit is trusted by automakers, EV charging companies, businesses, utilities, and homeowners.